patrick-salvatore/Python-RESTful-starter/README.md

 # API docs

-## The use case: Eleven Speed is an ecommerce site that uses React.js, Python's flask, and MySQL to help understand better development practices and the respective technologies
+## The use case: Eleven Speed is an ecommerce site that uses React.js and Python's flask to help understand better development practices and the respective technologies

 All responses will be in the format: